stelligent/crossing-go/README.md

     crossing-go get \
       sourcelocation destinationfile

 Where destinationlocation and sourcelocation are of the form s3://bucketname/objectprefix/object .
 If destinationfile is ommitted, the last part of the sourcelocation key is used as the filename.
 That is, s3://foo/bar/baz.txt would be written to baz.txt .
 If destinationlocation is a bare bucket or ends in "/", a destination object is created with the same name as the sourcefile.
+If destinationfile is a directory, a file is created with the object key as the filename.

 A special feature is the ability to download a YAML-compatible file and print all of its values as environment variable exports, suitable for sourcing in a shell.